ryotamine/tinyapp/README.md

 # TinyApp Project by Ryota Mine

-TinyApp is a full-stack web application built with Node and Express that allows users to shorten long URLs (bit.ly).
+TinyApp is a full-stack web application built with Node, Express, and EJS that allows users to shorten long URLs.

 ## Final Product